Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/AzureRM.Storage.md

 Removes the management policy of an Azure Storage account.

 ### [Remove-AzureRmStorageAccountNetworkRule](Remove-AzureRmStorageAccountNetworkRule.md)
-Removes IpRules or VirtualNetworkRules from the NetWorkRule property of a Storage Account
+Removes IpRules or VirtualNetworkRules from the NetWorkRule property of a Storage account

 ### [Remove-AzureRmStorageContainer](Remove-AzureRmStorageContainer.md)
 Removes a Storage blob container